 I’ve deliberately avoided talking about the gameplay in the 3rd because truthfully, not much has changed since SC.
 It does feature the largest roster of playable characters in the trilogy, and the player can now select a fifth party member to act as “support,” conferring passive bonuses like increased experience point gain or boosts to specific stats.
 Otherwise, it’s the same ol’, same ol’.
 I wouldn’t consider this a bad thing, but there’s no denying that Trails of Cold Steel does it better.

 Trails in the Sky the 3rd is one for the fans; it’s for those of us who are in deep, who devour every morsel of lore and character development because we can’t get enough of this world.
 It’s also notably inaccessible, requiring easily upwards of 100 hours of investment in previous titles to fully appreciate.
 But isn’t worrying about that sort of missing the point?
 The 3rd is a heartfelt goodbye to a trilogy that has become dear to my heart, and I am deeply grateful that more adventures exist in this world, because I don’t know if I’ll ever be ready for the Trails magic to end.

-This review is based on a free review copy provided to RPGFan by the publisher.
-The reviewer also previously worked under contract with this publisher on an unrelated project prior to accepting the task of reviewing this game.
-This relationship in no way influenced the reviewer's opinion of the game or its final score.
+The reviewer previously worked under contract with this publisher on an unrelated project prior to accepting the task of reviewing this game.
+This relationship in no way influenced the reviewer’s opinion of the game or its final score.